RajaulAnsari/LBU_LIB/README.md

-After installing **LBULIB** go to python in terminal and import lib from lbulib library, i.e. --> **from lbulib import lib** and the calculator will be shown to you.
+After installing **LBULIB** go to python in terminal and import lib from lbulib library, i.e. --> **from lbulib import lib** and the lib will be shown to you.

 If you need to get more info about CustomTkinter Go through the **Documentation** provided below,